Master of Chiropractic

-ABB to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics and to exclude General Studies.
+ABB - BBC to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics and to exclude General Studies.

 Pass the Advanced Welsh Baccalaureate Diploma with Grade B/C in the Skills Challenge Certificate and AB/BB at A Level to include Biology and one other Science subject which must be either Chemistry, Psychology, Physical Education, Mathematics or Physics, and to exclude General Studies.

-BTEC Extended Diploma Distinction Distinction Merit to include Biology and Chemistry modules
+BTEC Extended Diploma Distinction Distinction Merit - Distinction Merit Merit to include Biology and Chemistry modules

 Science or Maths Diploma with 60 credits overall to include 45 level 3 credits with 18 Distinctions from Science units, a further 24 Merits and 3 Passes.
 Other combinations equating to 112 UCAS tariff points are acceptable.

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.